 The threat to the democratic infrastructure of our society increased even more as Netanyahu, in cooperation with the conservative side of the political map, succeeded in surrounding himself with an ecosystem made up of ultra-conservative research institutes and think tanks, which were the engine behind the Israeli right-wing ideology that took over the Knesset’s and public agenda.

-Right-wing television channels, newspapers, websites, and grassroots organizations spread their vision among MKs, ministers, and government officials, dragging Israel rightward and downward to promote the settlement enterprise and annexation, to legislate the “Nationality Law,” to rewrite civics schoolbooks, to restrict demonstrations, to crush the judicial system, to eliminate the welfare state, and to advance conservative economic policies.
+Right-wing television channels, newspapers, websites, and grassroots organizations spread their vision among MKs, ministers, and government officials, dragging Israel rightward and downward to to restrict demonstrations, to crush the judicial system, to eliminate the welfare state, to advance conservative economic policies, to legislate the “Nationality Law”, to rewrite civics schoolbooks, to promote the settlement enterprise, and to strengthen the occupation and reign over millions of Palestinians.

 We got to a point where the Right initiated and legislated racist, discriminatory, and anti-democratic laws, while our entire camp merely reacted to events and made do with waging a containment war.
-Of all times, it was during the terrible year of the Corona crisis we have just been through that we decided to establish Zulat, whose goal is not only to present reality, but also to change it.
-To act from within civil society to influence the political system from the outside, to force it to recognize reality, and then to change it.
+Of all times, it was during the terrible year of the Corona crisis we have just been through that we decided to establish Zulat, whose goal is not only to present reality, but also to act from within civil society to influence the political system from the outside, to force it to recognize reality, and the way the occupation is eroding democracy and after recognizing this – changing it.

 Zulat was founded by Zehava Galon, Meretz’s leader and MK for 16 years, to ensure a progressive future for Israel.
 The battle for the country’s identity has now entered a crucial stage.
 It is too important a stage to be left only to the politicians, and it calls for a strong civil society that can advance and defend liberal values.
 Therefore, Zulat aspires to build partnerships with pro-democracy forces to reshape the national discourse on human rights and equality.
 The people want rights, and we will remind them that the basis that ensures these rights exists: It is called the Declaration of Independence!